ninadicara/Epicosm/README.md

 ### 5 Geoharvester

 The python script `geoharvester.py` can launch a Twitter stream listener by geographic location, as defined by one or more latitude/longitude boxes.
 Please see the example `geoboxes.py` for the format of this file.
 The geoharvester queries the older v1.1 API, so you will need to update `credentials.txt` to gain access to the Twitter streaming API.
 All tweets are stored in MongoDB under the database `geotweets` and the collection `geotweets_collection`.
 To sentiment analyse these, please see the section below on NLP.
 Few Tweets (historically, less than 2%) have geotags, but Twitter will try to assign a rough location based on city or country.
-As of 2020, Twitter is reporting they will phase out geotagging, since few people authorise Twitter to geotag their tweets.
+As of 2020, Twitter reports they will phase out geotagging, since few people authorise Twitter to geotag their tweets.

 ### 6 Data and other outputs
-The processed output is a a database of tweets from the users in your `user_list`, and a CSV file, in the folder `./output/csv/`, which by default has the fields: [1] the ID of the tweeter, [2] the id of the tweet, [3] the time and date of the tweet, and [4] the tweet content.
+The primary data is the database stored in MongoDB.
+Epicosm will create a DB called `twitter_db`, and collections called `tweets`, `follows` and `pseudofeed`.
+You can interact with MongoDB on the command line with `mongo`.
+To view and interact with the database using a GUI we find that [Robo 3T](https://robomongo.org/) works very well.

-Log files detailing what Epicosm has done is in `/epicosm_logs/`.
+Log files are stored in `/epicosm_logs/`.

-Full tweet content and metadata of all tweets is stored in [MongoDB](https://www.mongodb.com/) in a format which is closely aligned with JSON.
-To work with full raw data, you will need MongoDB installed.
-The tweet database is named `twitter_db`, with two collections `tweets`, and `friends` which contains a list of all users that each user in your list are following.
-The `friends` collection will only be made if you ask for friends lists to be gathered. *Currently, gathering friends list causes the process to be heavily rate limited by Twitter! [solution in progress]*

 A backup of the entire database is stored in `/output/twitter_db/`.
 If you have MongoDB installed, this can be restored with the command